Digital health: Augmented and virtual reality

+Robotics

+A wide range of robotic technology has been used in medical contexts.
+A notable example being in robot assisted surgery.
+A good example is the Da Vinci Robotic Surgery System developed by Intuitive Surgery Da Vinci Surgical System.
+This semi-automatic robot, allows a surgeon to remotely perform surgery.
+The robot performing incisions as directed the surgeon observing via screen.

 Others

 Some other technologies include Assistive technologies, rehabilitation robotics, and unobtrusive monitoring sensors that can help people with disabilities perform their daily tasks independently.
 Computational simulations, modeling, and machine learning (e.g. FG-AI4H) approaches can model health-related outcomes.
 These advanced simulations are able to be repeated, replicated, and tailored to any research area.
 In medical imaging, the applications for this technology helps healthcare professionals visualize genes, brain structures, and many other components of human anatomy.
 The flexibility in this technology also allows for more positive and accurate results.
 Mobile health (or mhealth) is the practice of medicine and public health supported by mobile devices.

 Health systems engineering is another subset of digital health that leverages other engineering industries to improve upon applications include knowledge discovery, decision making, optimization, human factors engineering, quality engineering, and information technology and communication.
 Speech and hearing systems for natural language processing, speech recognition techniques, and medical devices can aid in speech and hearing (e.g. cochlear implants).
 Digital hearing aids use various algorithms to reduce background noises and improve perceptual performance, which is a significant improvement from regular hearing implants.